-197 National Grid.
+- 197 National Grid.
 "Annual Leak Prone Pipe (LPP) Prioritization, Type 3 Leak, and Capital Report."
-Case 19-G 0309 - Proceeding on Motion of the Commission as to the Rates, Charges, Rules and Regulations of The Brooklyn Union Gas Company d/b/a National Grid NY for Gas Service and Case 19-G-0310 - Proceeding on Motion of the Commission as to the Rates, Charges, Rules and Regulations of KeySpan Gas East Corporation d/b/a National Grid for Gas Service, 30 March 2022.

-198 National Grid.
+Case 19-G 0309 Proceeding on Motion of the Commission as to the Rates, Charges, Rules and Regulations of The Brooklyn Union Gas Company d/b/a National Grid NY for Gas Service and Case 19-G-0310 - Proceeding on Motion of the Commission as to the Rates, Charges, Rules and Regulations of KeySpan Gas East Corporation d/b/a National Grid for Gas Service, 30 March 2022. - 198 National Grid.
 "Annual LPP Prioritization, Type 3 Leak, and Capital Plan Report."
-Case 20-G-0381 -Proceeding on Motion of the Commission as to the Rates, Charges, Rules and Regulations of Niagara Mohawk Power Corporation d/b/a National Grid for Gas Service, 30 March 2022.
+Case 20-G-0381 Proceeding on Motion of the Commission as to the Rates, Charges, Rules and Regulations of Niagara Mohawk Power Corporation d/b/a National Grid for Gas Service, 30 March 2022.

-199Connelly, Elizabeth et al., Department of Energy (2019), Current Status of Hydrogen Liquefaction Costs.
-200Argus Media (2020), Green shift to create 1 billion tonne 'green ammonia market?
+Connelly, Elizabeth et al., Department of Energy (2019), Current Status of Hydrogen Liquefaction Costs.

-- 1 However, there are additional costs and facilities required to convert hydrogen to and from carriers, - 2 some of which involve significant process emissions.201 These alternative transport methods require - 3 additional research and evaluation to determine their cost-effectiveness and suitability. - 4
+Shipping hydrogen over very long distances (e.g., between countries) typically requires conversion to a hydrogen carrier, such as Liquid Organic Hydrogen Carriers (LOHC) or ammonia.
+Ammonia is particularly promising as a hydrogen carrier because it is easier to store and transport than hydrogen, has a relatively high density, and already has widespread global infrastructure.
+However, there are additional costs and facilities required to convert hydrogen to and from carriers, some of which involve significant process emissions.
+These alternative transport methods require additional research and evaluation to determine their cost-effectiveness and suitability.

-5 Although LOHCs and ammonia could be used for regional truck transport of hydrogen as well, this 6 report assumes liquid hydrogen to be the primary method of increasing hydrogen energy density for 7 long-distance truck delivery given its greater commercial use today.
-Research on the costs of 8 hydrogen liquefaction suggests that capacities of 6,000 to 200,000 kilograms per day could be 9 technically feasible, and the associated range of capital investment would be \$30 million to \$490 10 million.202 For context, a typical commercial liquefier currently operates at a capacity of around 11 27,000 kilograms per day and has a capital contribution of about \$1.40 per kilogram to the levelized 12 cost of hydrogen, not including operating costs of electricity.203 Liquefiers benefit from economies of 13 scale, as the capital investment per kilogram of hydrogen decreases with higher volumes of 14 throughput.
+Although LOHCs and ammonia could be used for regional truck transport of hydrogen as well, this report assumes liquid hydrogen to be the primary method of increasing hydrogen energy density for long-distance truck delivery given its greater commercial use today.
+Research on the costs of hydrogen liquefaction suggests that capacities of 6,000 to 200,000 kilograms per day could be technically feasible, and the associated range of capital investment would be \$30 million to \$490 million.
+For context, a typical commercial liquefier currently operates at a capacity of around 27,000 kilograms per day and has a capital contribution of about \$1.40 per kilogram to the levelized cost of hydrogen, not including operating costs of electricity.
+Liquefiers benefit from economies of scale, as the capital investment per kilogram of hydrogen decreases with higher volumes of throughput.
 However, these reductions are steepest at lower capacities (see Figure 15).